mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/intention-revealing-interfaces.md

 Perhaps, you might see it a different way.

 > `customerItem`. does that mean I pass in a customer?
 Or is `customerItem` the item that we’re billing the customer with?
 Wait.
 If I pass in an item, like `vinyl`, how is it going to know which `customer` to bill?
 Is there an object for this?
-Like something that contains both the `itemId` and the `customerId`?
-It would have been really helpful if there was a type to associate with it…
+Is there something that contains both the `itemId` and the `customerId`?
+It would have been really helpful if I knew what the type needed here was...

-Not only is it hard to figure out without types, and that's why [typescript is such a great choice for domain modeling](/articles/when-to-use-typescript-guide/), but that’s the least of our problems with this code.
+It's much harder to reason about code without types, and that's why [typescript is such a great choice for domain modeling](/articles/when-to-use-typescript-guide/), but there's another problem with this code.

-Let’s say that someone got this working to do **transactional charging**, where you get charged transactionally if you purchase a single item.
+Let’s say that someone got this working to do **transactional charging**; meaning you get charged for every transaction of a single item.

 Nice.